adebisi-fa/aspnet-identity-ormlite/README.md

 ##  ServiceStack.OrmLite.v3 AspNet Identity Provider

-An AspNet Identity provider implementation for ServiceStack.OrmLite.v3 (last version was 3.9.71).
+An AspNet Identity provider implemented with ServiceStack.OrmLite.v3 (last version was 3.9.71).
 This provider can be used with all RDBMS that has a OrmLite Dialect (about eight (8)).

 ## Installation